radian-software/selectrum/README.md

   also `selectrum-secondary-highlight`, which is not used by default but is provided for other packages that may use more complex highlighting schemes (such as `prescient.el`).
-* By default, the index of current match and total number of matches are shown before the prompt.
+* By default, the total number of matches are shown before the prompt.
   This behavior can be customized using `selectrum-count-style`.

 As an example of customizing the faces, I use the [Zerodark](https://github.com/NicolasPetton/zerodark-theme) color